 UNC Press to Publish "How to Perform an Archive" in 2025

 I am pleased to announce that The University of North Carolina Press is publishing my first book.
-It's called “How to Perform an Archive” and is about listening to sound archives and the new music and albums I’ve made with them over the past two decades.
+It's called Noisy Memory: Recording Sound, Performing Archives and is about listening to sound archives and the new music and albums I’ve made with them over the past two decades.
 Look for it in the fall of 2025!

 "The Surveyor" Wins a Greater Columbus Arts Council Artist Projects Award